Already have labs? Get a free clinical review Upload now

 Your clinician may also order basic labs for inflammation, blood counts, and metabolic health, and imaging such as X‑rays if there is concern about osteoarthritis or other structural joint problems.

-1. Address root causes with lifestyle and, when appropriate, testosterone therapy
+1. Address root causes with lifestyle and classification-based hormone treatment

 The first layer of treatment usually focuses on lifestyle and joint mechanics.
 These steps support testosterone and directly help your joints:

-• Strength training: Prioritize resistance training for major muscle groups 2–4 times per week to rebuild muscle mass that supports your joints and may modestly boost testosterone.[2]
+• Strength training: Prioritize resistance training for major muscle groups 2 to 4 times per week to rebuild muscle mass that supports your joints and may modestly boost testosterone.
+[2]

-• Weight management: Even a 5–10% weight loss can reduce load on your knees and hips and improve pain, especially when combined with muscle-building exercise.
+• Weight management: Even a 5 to 10% weight loss can reduce load on your knees and hips and improve pain, especially when combined with muscle-building exercise.

 • Sleep and stress: Poor sleep and chronic stress can drag testosterone levels down and increase inflammation.
 Aim for consistent sleep and stress-management habits.